UKHO/devops-gated-infrastructure-deploy/docs/template-parameters-in-detail.md

 To give the jobs inside the template the full range of variables they need, this parameter can be set to be different types of variables:

 - Name: A singular variable which is in the form of KEY/VALUE pair.
 An example would be: `environment: dev` which will be accessible as `$(environment)`.
 - Template: A path to a yaml template specifying a variables block, this allows the template to pull in all the variables from the template.
-In order to use the template path, the full path will be required in this format:`${{variables['System.DefaultWorkingDirectory']}}/build/pipeline/templates/var/dev-deploy@self`.
+In order to use the template path, the full path will be required in this format:`${{variables['System.DefaultWorkingDirectory']}}/pipeline/infrastructure-pipeline/vars-dev-deploy.yml@self`.
 Both the prefix of `${{variables['System.DefaultWorkingDirectory']}}` and suffix `@self` are required to find the correct repository of code, while the middle portion must be from the repository root directory to the variables template file.
-An example would be: `template: ${{variables['variables['System.DefaultWorkingDirectory']}}/build/pipeline/templates/var/dev-deploy.yml@self` which the variables content would be accessible via `$(VARIABLE)`.
+An example would be: `template: ${{variables['variables['System.DefaultWorkingDirectory']}}/pipeline/infrastructure-pipeline/vars-dev-deploy.yml@self` which the variables content would be accessible via `$(VARIABLE)`.
 - Group: A name of a variable group defined in Azure DevOps which contains KEY/VALUE pairs.
 An example would be: `group: SSO-Dev` which the variables content would be accessible via `$(VARIABLE)`.

+See [AzDO YAML Pipeline: Variable Definition](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/variables?view=azure-pipelines) for additional information.

 ## TerraformVariableMappings